devProMaleek/devProMaleek/README.md

 - LEARNING ALL THE THINGS!
 No, but seriously, I love learning😀

-- 👨‍💻 I work with Propatii as a Mobile Engineer.
+- 👨‍💻 I work with MatjerQ as a Mobile Engineer.

 ## 🌱 Currently Learning